 The preparation for medicine (pre-med) program is specially designed for women interested in attending medical, dental, veterinary, nursing, or public health school.
-A little more than 45 percent of new applicants in United States’ medical schools are women, according to a recent statistic.
+In 2014, 47 percent of accepted U.S. medical students were woman according to the Association of American Medical Colleges (AAMC) .

-The pre-med program is a preparatory program that works in conjunction with the student’s major of choice.
-Typically, students major in biology, chemistry or physics, although Agnes Scott students have gone to medical school having majored in classics, art, French and many other subject areas.
+The pre-med track is a preparatory program that works in conjunction with the student’s choice of major.
+Typically, students major in biology; chemistry; neuroscience; or physics, although Agnes Scott students have gone to medical school having majored in psychology or a humanities discipline.

 What will I study?

 Students may make many different course choices, but courses primarily focus in the sciences, including study in biology, chemistry and physics.
 Most medical, dental and veterinary colleges require a full-year course with laboratory in biology, physics, inorganic (general) chemistry and organic chemistry.
 Biochemistry, statistics, and social sciences are now required for the MCAT exam.
 Some medical schools require calculus.
 These courses should be in progress or completed by the spring of a student’s junior year in order to do well on the MCAT, DCAT or VCAT examinations, required for entrance.
 Students are responsible for knowing the admission requirements of the professional schools to which they wish to apply.

 If students are intending to apply to medical/dental/veterinary schools during the summer after their Junior year at ASC, they need to take Chemistry 150/lab and a math course their first semester.
 Your advisor can assist with proper course planning to include the following:

 General Biology (BIO 110 & 111 with lab)

 General Chemistry (CHE 150 & 220 with lab)

 Organic Chemistry (CHE 240 & 340 with lab)